khaloodi/khaloodi.github.io/aboutme.md

 ---
 ![me!](/img/IMG_6321 (1).jpg)

 Data scientist with a background in banking and finance.
 Generally curious person and tinkerer of all things tech.
-My interests include Machine Learning, Blockchain and cloud technologies -especially anything with a Python wrapper.
+My interests include deep learning and nearal nets, machine learning, cloud computing -anything wrapped in Python.

 **Hobbies:**
 - Improving the conditions of impoverished communities